 What we do:

-As the majority of REP youth participants have had little to no previous access to formalized education, educationally-based programs remain the primary focus of REP. REP’s academically-focused after-school program is offered Monday – Thursday from 3:00pm – 7:00pm currently to 250 refugee students grades PK - 12.
-With the assistance and guidance of REP staff and volunteers, students in the after-school program complete homework and school projects, develop math and language skills, read books, and have access to computers and the internet.
+The majority of REP youth and adult participants have had little to no previous access to formal education.
+As a result, educationally-based programs remain the primary focus of REP. With the assistance and guidance of REP staff and volunteers, students in the after-school program endeavor to understand and complete their homework and school projects, develop social and emotional skills, address the legacy and impact of trauma in their lives, build math and language skills, grow their love books, and have access to computers and the internet.
+Adults learn to speak, read, write, and press themselves in English, learn digital literacy skills, prepare for the citizenship, and make new friends across cultures.